harshityadav95/harshityadav95.github.io/_posts/backend_enginnering/2023-08-03-TCP-Tunneling.md

 - SOCKS proxy (dynamic port) tunneling, we create a proxy on a machine and make all the requests coming from our machine go through that proxy (Used by Fiddler for HTTP proxy debugging) all our traffic goes through the proxy and captures it
-- We make a request to Server 1 and [localhost](http://localhost) 8080 to smuggle the requests , all the traffic goes through it (similar to VPN) , ISP is not aware of it
+- We make a request to Server 1 and [localhost](http://localhost) 8080 to smuggle the requests, all the traffic goes through it (similar to VPN) , ISP is not aware of it

 ![image](https://github.com/harshityadav95/harshityadav95.github.io/assets/14792490/ff490ee1-a2e5-4d06-95af-a0a36144d1b8)